Last Updated on 2022/04/22

-Lead by Choy, Toy2R is a multi-faceted designer toy company, not only innovate but also inspire artists, designers and the world’s generation of youth a like.
+Led by Choy, Toy2R is a multi-faceted designer toy company, not only innovates but also inspires artists, designers, and the world’s generation of youth alike.
 Toy2R has received numerous internationally renowned awards for our outstanding achievements, including Hong Kong Art Festival “Greater China 2010 Outstanding Design Award 2010” and “Ten Outstanding Designers Award 2009”, Asia Pacific Business Awards 2009, the “Emerging Entrepreneur Award” and was awarded by the Hong Kong Trade and Industry Department and the seven major business groups together Office business awards “.

-– Can you introduce our readers in Art Toys and Toys Design?
+– Can you introduce our readers to Art Toys and Toys Design?

 – How and when did you get into designer toys?

-I am collect Toys more than 20 Years so I have my idea of Toys and I have my Shop and Brand of Toy2R so I design my own toy – The TOYER which is my First Toy.
-It is way back to 1999 how I start the designer toys.
+I am collect Toys for more than 20 years so I have my idea for Toys and I have my Shop and Brand of Toy2R so I design my own toy – The TOYER which is my First Toy.
+It is way back in 1999 that I start designing toys.

 – What made you want to be a designer?

 I spent 10 years as an employee of an American Footwear company.
-During the work to developed skills in general business operation, quality control.
+During the work to developed skills in general business operation, and quality control.
 Following my dream of combining my hobby with my career, I opened my own toy store in 1995.
-I observed a trend in collectible way on lower cost on movement of toy design.
-I decided to develop of a vinyl figure and turned it into an internationally recognized company.
+I observed a trend in a collectible way at a lower cost in the movement of toy design.
+I decided to develop a vinyl figure and turned it into an internationally recognized company.

 – Where do you get your ideas?